 All computer programs written, data generated, discoveries made, derivations developed, etc., by a Clemson graduate student are the property of Clemson University, not of the student.
-Clemson University and the Mechanical Engineering Department retain full ownership rights to any inventions, discoveries, developments and/or improvements, whether patentable (inventions), which are conceived, developed or reduced to practice by graduate students during the course of their research activities conducted as part of the Graduate School curriculum.
+Clemson University and the

+Mechanical Engineering Department retain full ownership rights to any inventions, discoveries, developments and/or improvements, whether patentable (inventions), which are conceived, developed or reduced to practice, or caused to be conceived, developed or reduced to practice by graduate students during the course of their research activities conducted as part of the Graduate School curriculum.